Britannia to England: AD 410 to AD 1066

 About the instructor

 Michael Blythe was educated at Rugby School and Balliol College, University of Oxford.
 After service as a captain in HM Royal Marines, he had a long career in deep water oil field development in the North Sea and Nigeria.
-He has taught an Acadia Senior College course on the history and technology of offshore oil exploration and drilling.
+He has taught Acadia Senior College courses on the history and technology of offshore oil exploration and drilling and on the French Revolution.